polkadot-js/extension/README.md

 ## SubWallet Extension
 Our SubWallet is forked from polkadot-js/extension.
-We aim to adding more features while being able to rebase the polkadot origin at any time.
+We aim to adding more features while being able to rebase the polkadot-js origin at any time.
 ## Main Concept
 ![Main Concept](https://github.com/Koniverse/Subwallet-V2/wiki/images/ExtensionConcept.png)
 The extension is compiled from folder `packages/extension-koni`